HenryLamBlog/Wordle-Solver/README.md

-# Wordle Auto
+# Wordle Solver

-Wordle Auto is designed to solve Wordle puzzles using a greedy best-first searching algorithm.
+Wordle Solver is designed to solve Wordle puzzles using a greedy best-first searching algorithm.
 It generates a complete list of solved words, covering 2309 words.

 ## Usage

-To use Wordle Auto:
+To use Wordle Solver:

 1. Navigate to the directory containing the `Wordle.py` file.
 2. Run the script using Python 3: